-If our sole concern was to compare records for the purpose of establishing an ordering, then using a comparator class is a good design choice.
-We will use this approach in Section 5.5 to implement heaps and Chapter 7 to implement sorting algorithms.
+We will use a comparator in Section 5.5 to implement comparison in heaps, and in Chapter 7 to implement comparison in sorting algorithms.

-The choice of functions used to define the List ADT of Figure 4.1, and in particular the concept of two partitions separated by a fence, is patterned after the work of the Reusable Software Research Group from Ohio State.
+For more discussion on choice of functions used to define the List ADT, see the work of the Reusable Software Research Group from Ohio State.
 Their definition for the List ADT can be found in [SWH93].
 More information about designing such classes can be found in [SW94].